 Unsecured credit cards are the most common form of credit issued in the U.S. and around the world.
-An unsecured credit card is a form of pre-approved loan that allows a user to make purchases and pay for services without being required to get separate approvals each time.
+An unsecured credit card is a revolving credit line that does not require a deposit or another form of collateral to open or maintain.

 The Credit Card Issuer Pays the Merchant

-What’s the difference between a secured and an unsecured credit card?
+At its most basic, the difference between an unsecured credit card and a secured credit card is the deposit, or collateral.
 If you think about it, an unsecured credit card is really a lender trusting us with their money.
-The lender (or credit card issuer) is making the payment to the merchant or vendor that accepts our card.
-In return, we pay our credit card bill when it’s due and a little extra in interest — that’s it in a nutshell.
+The lender (or credit card issuer) is making the payment to the merchant or vendor that accepts our card with the expectation that we’ll repay the loan.

 Photo source: englinea.com